nxp-mcuxpresso/mcuxsdk-examples/_boards/evkbmimxrt1060/driver_examples/sai/edma_tdm_record_playback/example_board_readme.md

 Board settings
 ============
-Insert AUDIO board into J23
+Insert the CS42448 audio board into J23
+Uninstall J41

 Prepare the Demo
 ===============